Cuberick-Orion/CIRR/README.md

 [See test-split server instructions](Test-split_server.md).

+The server is hosted independently at CECS ANU, so please [email us](mailto:zheyuan.liu@anu.edu.au) if the site is down.

 ## License
  - We have licensed the annotations of CIRR under the MIT License.
 Please refer to the [LICENSE file](LICENSE) for details.